 Down spouts hookup to drain pipe.
 The drain pipe is terminated in the yard with a drain pipe emitter designed to allow water to exit and keep out debris and critters.

 A re-grade usually involves removing existing earth around the building and replacing it with our drainage correction material.
 Many times we will have to install new window wells for the new grade.

-Our drainage correction material is a crushed limestone product.
+Drainage correction material is a crushed limestone product.
 The fine material in this product packs tightly forming a water repellant non-absorbing layer.
 This material forms good surface drainage correction and is ideal for re-grading around the house.

 A re-grade with drainage correction material is topped with 2 layers poly sheeting and river rock ground cover, and solves most surface drainage problems around the house.

-installed properly allows drainage where a surface drainage needs an assist.
+Drain tile installed properly allows drainage where a surface drainage needs an assist.

 The dirt from the trench is placed on 4'x8' plywood sheets.
 This protects the lawn and eases backfill.

 -Note: Approximately 1/3rd of the excavated fill from a 16 inch depth trench will need be hauled out of the area.

 Drain pipe here is 4 inch perforated in a silt sock.